The Marine Air Terminal Memorializes Pan Am’s Historic Legacy

 Pan Am "Yankee Clipper" Boeing B-314 Plaque

-The third plaque commemorates the B-314 “Yankee Clipper” and provides information about this famous airplane.
-The plaque also draws the visitor’s attention to the new B-314 model which now hangs in the center of the Rotunda.
-The new model is a 1/10 scale model of the aircraft, replacing the old model that was installed in 1986 at the opening of Pan Am’s Shuttle Service between New York and Washington and New York and Boston.
+The third plaque commemorates the Boeing-314 flying boats, and provides information about these famous airplanes.
+The plaque also draws the visitor’s attention to the brand new B-314 "Yankee Clipper" model that is suspended in the center of the Rotunda.
+The new model is a 1/10 scale model of the aircraft, replacing the old model that was installed in 1986 at the opening of Pan Am’s Shuttle Service between New York - Washington & New York - Boston.

 The History Behind the New, Larger B314 Model